anumahd/Five-Year-Historical-Performance-of-FTSE100-and-Bitcoin-Prices-in-GBP/README.md

 Codes from Jupyter Note book and CSV file obtailed from EDA of the data have been provided.

-This repository contains Python scripts for fetching, cleaning, analyzing, and visualizing historical data of FTSE100 (UK stock market index) and Bitcoin prices in GBP using the `yfinance` library and `pandas` for data manipulation.
+This repository contains Python scripts for fetching, cleaning, analysing, and visualising historical data of FTSE100 (UK stock market index) and Bitcoin prices in GBP using the `yfinance` library and `pandas` for data manipulation.

 ### Scripts Overview